jbuerkle/WoWsRibbonBingo/README.md

 1. You have to start the challenge on level 1.
 2. You cannot skip any levels, but you can choose to end the challenge early.
 You cannot do this while in a match, or in case the challenge already ended for a different reason.
-3. You have to play the challenge in "Random" matches, with any T6 - T10 ship of your choice.
+3. You have to play the challenge in "Random" matches, with any T6 - T10 ship of your choice. **Exception:** Hybrid ships which have player-controllable, carrier-like planes are banned from use for the main participant.
 4. You may invite any number of players into your division.
 5. If you play in a division, you and the players in your division may use every ship only **once** per challenge.
 Your ship pool will be shared between players, rather than each player having their own ship pool.
 However, only ships